May it Please the Court:

 About the Author

 Randy Cassingham is not an attorney.
 He is a pioneer online publisher (since 1994) with his weird-but-true weekly feature, This is True.
-He is also the author of the Internet Spam Primer, and proprietor of one of the best meme sites on the Internet.
+He is also the author of the Internet Spam Primer, and proprietor of a thought-provoking meme site.
 For full contact info, see his Contact page.

 StellaAwards.com, In Pro Per